-- A values line allows employees to anonymously report concerns 24/7.
+- A values line allowing employees to anonymously report concerns 24/7.

-Union Pacific has great relationships with its customers.
-At the heart of those relationships is great communication.
-Communication enables us to develop solutions meeting their changing needs and supporting growth.
+Union Pacific has strong relationships with its customers.
+At the heart of those relationships are multi-faceted communication efforts, enabling us to develop solutions that meet their changing needs and support growth.
 We engage customers through the following channels:

 - Social media.

-- Customer communications, including letters from the executive vice president – Marketing and Sales.
+- Rail operation announcements and commercial updates from the executive vice president – Marketing and Sales.

-- Customer surveys and forums, evaluations and suggestions.
+- Customer surveys and forums for evaluations and suggestions.

-Union Pacific’s business positively impacts communities by creating economic growth and development for local businesses, career opportunities and reduced road congestion.
+Union Pacific’s business positively impacts communities by creating economic growth and development for local businesses, providing career opportunities and reducing road congestion.
 We seek to support communities and manage potential negative impacts through the following channels: